 This fellowship is intended to support persons working in the creative arts, including (but not necessarily limited to) music, fine arts, film, theatre, design, creative writing, or literature.
-Preference will be given to those applicants who are not only accomplished scholars but who are also accomplished practitioners in their chosen field.
+Preference is given to those applicants who are not only accomplished scholars but who are also accomplished practitioners in their chosen field.
 The fellowship aims to support substantial progress toward the completion of a significant artistic project.

 The fellowship is offered annually and is made possible through the generosity of Ambassador Michael and Mrs Deborah Thawley.
 Michael Thawley was a founding member of the US Studies Centre Board and was Australian Ambassador to the United States from 2000 to 2005.
 Ambassador Thawley has a longstanding relationship with Indiana University and was awarded the university’s prestigious Thomas Hart Benton Medallion in 2002 for his distinguished public service.